ryanmao725/DUMB/README.md

-This is the last project of this miserable class. \n
+This is the last project of this miserable class.
-I hope that I don't fail. \n
+I hope that I don't fail.
 I'm tired of this life.
 - "Unknown Proverb"